-To use the Edge Detect effect:
+To Use the Edge Detect Effect:

 - 1. In Edit mode, in the Add group, click Special Effect. - 2.
-Click Edge Detect. - 3.
-Do one of the following: - Click Done to accept your changes and close the panel. - Click Cancel to discard your changes and close the panel. - You can use the Edit Brush to paint this effect onto specific areas of your image.
+Click Edge Detect.

+- 3. Do one of the following: - Click Done to accept your changes and close the panel. - Click Cancel to discard your changes and close the panel.